Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Sensors should not scale.
 But there should still be a way to scale the control point.
 - [ ] Maybe all buffers should be typed.
   - Has the problem that if I want to use buffer as a different type I can not.
 Which can be a problem.
+- [ ] Fix minimize on windows
+  - `Validation layer: Validation Error: [ VUID-VkSwapchainCreateInfoKHR-imageExtent-01689 ] Object 0: handle = 0x16f47f34660, type = VK_OBJECT_TYPE_DEVICE; | MessageID = 0x13140d69 | vkCreateSwapchainKHR(): pCreateInfo->imageExtent = (0, 0) which is illegal.
+The Vulkan spec states: imageExtent members width and height must both be non-zero (https://vulkan.lunarg.com/doc/view/1.3.224.1/windows/1.3-extensions/vkspec.html#VUID-VkSwapchainCreateInfoKHR-imageExtent-01689)`
+- [ ] RenderObject should not be used a component, Need a different wrapper for that
+  - Which means that the transform sent to the engine should be given from the `Transform` component
+- [ ] Transform sources should be mutually exclusive, which I don't know if I can check.
+- [ ] Fix collisions so that they are the same size as the model.

 ### Descriptor Layout Idea